June Allyson: Stardom

 Allyson was top-billed along with Walker in The Sailor Takes a Wife (1945).
-She had a role in Two Sisters from Boston (1946) with Kathryn Grayson and Peter Lawford, and was one of several MGM stars in Till the Clouds Roll By (1946).
+She had a role in Two Sisters from Boston (1946) with Kathryn Grayson and Peter Lawford, and she was one of several MGM stars in Till the Clouds Roll By (1946).
 She also appeared in her first drama, The Secret Heart, in 1946 with Claudette Colbert and Walter Pidgeon.

-She was reunited with Johnson in High Barbaree (1947) and followed with the musical Good News, also in 1947.
+She was reunited with Johnson in High Barbaree (1947) and followed with the musical Good News that same year.

-Allyson starred with Johnson in the 1948 comedy The Bride Goes Wild, then played Constance in the hugely popular 1948 The Three Musketeers (1948).
+Allyson starred with Johnson in the 1948 comedy The Bride Goes Wild, then portrayed Constance in the hugely popular The Three Musketeers (1948).
 Her song "Thou Swell" was a high point of the Rodgers and Hart biopic Words and Music (1948), as performed in the "A Connecticut Yankee" segment with the Blackburn Twins.

 Allyson played the tomboy Jo March in Little Women (1949), which was a huge hit.
 She was adept at crying on cue, and many of her films incorporated a crying scene.
 Fellow MGM player Margaret O'Brien recalled that she and Allyson were known as "the town criers".
 "I cried once in a picture and they said 'Let's do it again', and I cried for the rest of my career", she later said.

 The same year, MGM announced Allyson would be in Forever by Mildred Crann, but the project was dropped.
 Instead, she starred in The Stratton Story (1949) with James Stewart, which she later said was her favorite film.

 She made two films with Dick Powell: The Reformer and the Redhead (1950) and Right Cross (1950), after which she was reunited with Johnson in Too Young to Kiss (1951).

-In 1950, Allyson had been signed to appear opposite her childhood idol Fred Astaire in Royal Wedding, but had to leave the production due pregnancy.
+In 1950 Allyson had been signed to appear opposite her childhood idol Fred Astaire in Royal Wedding but had to leave the production due to pregnancy.
 She was replaced initially by Judy Garland, who in turn was replaced by Jane Powell.

 Allyson played a doctor in The Girl in White (1952), which lost revenue, and a nurse in Battle Circus (1953), a hit.
-She started in Remains to Be Seen (1953) with Johnson, which was a flop.
+She starred in Remains to Be Seen (1953) with Johnson, which was a flop.
 In May 1953, she and MGM agreed to part ways by mutual consent.